kisenaa/birdy-app/Application/MobileApp/README.md

-# Welcome to your new ignited app!
+# Welcome to your new igniteds app!

 > The latest and greatest boilerplate for Infinite Red opinions